For all Emergency Department Clinicians

 An effective Interpersonal Violence program will streamline care for victims in your Emergency Room, improving patient care and assuring proper evidence preservation for potential prosecution.
 This course helps you avoid the legal traps that are so prevalent with these patients.

 Every clinician in the ED needs this essential training in Domestic Violence.
 Nurses, doctors and PAs will all benefit from taking this class.
-CEU credits have been approved for this class.
+2.0 CE credits and AMA Category 1 CME have been approved for this class.
 Take it now and gain the skills necessary to help these patients!

 Here's what people are saying